bhpatel712/wc-bill-review-agent/README.md

 # WC Bill Review & Code Anomaly Detection Agent

-Portfolio project: an AI system that reviews 100% synthetic workers’ comp medical bills against a curated set of coding references and CMS/NCCI guidance and flags potential coding issues — unbundling, fragmented/excessive billing, diagnosis–procedure mismatches, and upcoding.
+**Portfolio project: an AI system that reviews 100% synthetic workers' comp medical bills against a curated set of coding references and CMS/NCCI guidance and flags potential coding issues — unbundling, fragmented/excessive billing, diagnosis–procedure mismatches, and upcoding.**

-🔒 Data & Usage Notice

-No real claims, bills, providers, patients, or protected health information are included anywhere in this project.
-All billing data, patient information, provider information, and test cases are synthetic and reproducibly generated.

-The coding-reference data is a limited, curated reference set for demonstration and engineering evaluation and is not a complete production coding database.
-This project is not intended for clinical, billing, claims-adjudication, reimbursement, or compliance decisions.
+🔒** Data & Usage Notice:** No real claims, bills, providers, or patients are included.
+The coding-reference data is limited and intended for demonstration and engineering evaluation, not production billing, clinical, claims-adjudication, or compliance decisions.

 See data-generation/DATA_CARD.md for details on what is synthetic, what reference material is used, and the project's limitations.
 ## Status